stephenbeckr/ML-theory-class/syllabus.md

 ### Homeworks

 There will be homeworks, due either weekly or bi-weekly.
 You are allowed to drop one homework (this will be done automatically).
+Homework is due by 11 AM on Wednesdays.
+Turn it via Gradescope.

 ### Grading
 - 60% homeworks.